 A German daily reported in January 2016 that VW assumes it will have to buy back approximately 115,000 U.S.-sold diesel cars.
 It’s also been reported that Volkswagen will propose a catalytic converter retrofit that would solve the NOx emissions problem in more than 400,000 cars.

-Volkswagen announced in December 2015 that it had hired Kenneth Feinberg—the same attorney who oversaw payout programs for the 9/11 terror attack, the BP gulf oil spill, and the GM ignition defect scandal—to administer a compensation fund for the VW diesel snafu.
-One of the primary goals of the fund is to steer affected owners away from litigation and into a private deal with Volkswagen.
+Volkswagen announced in December 2015 that it had hired Kenneth Feinberg—the same attorney who oversaw payout programs for the 9/11 terror attack, the BP gulf oil spill, and the GM ignition defect scandal—to deliver a compensation fund for the VW diesel snafu.

 What About the EPA’s Lawsuit Against Volkswagen?